msucloudfellowship/msu_ccf_miniproject/readme.md

 - The default is to look for a file called "hourly_weather.csv" in the same folder as the script.
 You just run the program and it will work
 - If you run from the command line you can specify the location as a command-line argument.
 See the instructions for each script.
 Adjust for Windows vs Linux
 - Alternatively, the scripts look for an environment variable with the name of the data file.
 Setting the environment variable WEATHER_FILE before running the script and run without command line arguments it will use that find the file.
-For example `../hourly_weather.csv` to use a file in this main directory, which is the parent directory to your script file.
+For example on Windows, first issue the command `set WEATHER_FILE=../hourly_weather.csv` to use a file in this main directory, which is the parent directory to your script file.

-**Optional: Set environment variable in Windows cmd.exe :**
+**Optional Example: Specififying the location of the data file by setting environment variable in Windows cmd.exe :**

+Assume you've mounted your file share storage on the "Z:" drive as the tutorial suggested
 ```
 set WEATHER_FILE=..\hourly_weather.csv
 ```